NVIDIA/pix2pixHD/README.md

 ### Training with your own dataset
 - If you want to train with your own dataset, please generate label maps which are one-channel whose pixel values correspond to the object labels (i.e. 0,1,...,N-1, where N is the number of labels).
 This is because we need to generate one-hot vectors from the label maps.
 Please also specity `--label_nc N` during both training and testing.
 - If your input is not a label map, please just specify `--label_nc 0` which will directly use the RGB colors as input.
+The folders should then be named `train_A`, `train_B` instead of `train_label`, `train_img`, where the goal is to translate images from A to B.
 - If you don't have instance maps or don't want to use them, please specify `--no_instance`.
 - The default setting for preprocessing is `scale_width`, which will scale the width of all training images to `opt.loadSize` (1024) while keeping the aspect ratio.
 If you want a different setting, please change it by using the `--resize_or_crop` option.
 For example, `scale_width_and_crop` first resizes the image to have width `opt.loadSize` and then does random cropping of size `(opt.fineSize, opt.fineSize)`. `crop` skips the resizing step and only performs random cropping.
 If you don't want any preprocessing, please specify `none`, which will do nothing other than making sure the image is divisible by 32.